A practical and direct 'Thank You' to NHS workers.

 But it has taken its toll.
 The COVID-19 pandemic has put healthcare workers under intolerable pressure.
 They are stressed and exhausted, with widespread reports of burn out, PTSD and depression.
 Recent research by King’s College London and University College London found that 40% of ICU workers are likely to meet the threshold for PTSD.

-How?
-To contribute to a sponsorship fund to run a series of day and residential programmes for NHS workers that will help restore their health and wellbeing.
+At the Quadrangle we now have funds to run a series of day and residential programmes for NHS workers that will help restore their health and wellbeing.
 Participants will be introduced to simple tools and practices that help regulate stress and anxiety with the aim to build a sense of wellbeing and resilience when they return to their everyday lives.

 The residential (two-nights) and one-day programmes include restorative workshops (yoga, meditation, group sessions), wild swimming, organic food and campfires.
 It’s a chance for stressed NHS workers to take themselves out of their normal routines.
 To take time to focus on themselves.
 To connect with nature, and with other people.

-Thank you to the team who are supporting this project – Eve Annecke, Jo-Anne Nighy, Jon Ottley, Jen Morgan, Liz Murphy, Andy Somerville, Rachel Fenn, Miriam Saltmarshe, Matt Murphy, Claire Watson, Janice Carrie & Chris Baker at Common Ground photographer and NHS worker Glenn Dene and Sam Rowe at Honeybells Tents and Events.
+Thank you to the team who are supporting this project – Eve Annecke, Jo-Anne Nighy, Jon Ottley, Jen Morgan, Liz Murphy, Andy Somerville, Rachel Fenn, Miriam Saltmarshe, Roberta O’Callaghan, Matt Murphy, Claire Watson, Janice Carrie & Chris Baker at Common Ground photographer and NHS worker Glenn Dene and Sam Rowe at Honeybells Tents and Events.